The Best Driving Itinerary From New York City to Bar Harbor

 If theatre is your passion, you won’t want to miss The Ogunquit Playhouse, a seasonal summer theatre program.
 Finally, spend an hour or two exploring the Ogunquit Museum of American Art, a breathtaking structure overlooking the sea and filled with richly varied representations of Maine’s history.

-After leaving Ogunquit, you should schedule a day of your Maine coastal road trip to take in the wonders of Kennebunkport.
+After leaving Ogunquit, you should the next stop on your Maine coastal road trip should be to take in the wonders of Kennebunkport.
 It’s a true Maine treasure, and this storybook town is also the summer retreat of the Bush family.

 If you’re planning on spending the night, book a stay at one of the Captain’s Collection in the historic Dock Square area.
 These luxurious, resort-style hotels were once the homes of captains who lived in the area.